Amoy Street Food Centre caters to all palates

 Image credit: @coffeebreak_sg

 If you’re just looking for something light to sip or snack on, take your cravings to Coffee Break.
-As its name suggests, this place sells regular Kopi (from $1.60) and Teh ($1.30 for hot, $1.80 for cold), but also does more contemporary beverages such as Pumpkin Spice Latte ($4) and Hazelnut Mocha ($4).
+As its name suggests, this place sells regular Kopi ($1.60) and Teh ($1.80), but also does more contemporary beverages such as Pumpkin Spice Latte ($4) and Hazelnut Mocha ($4).
 They also put a spin on traditional toast, slathering them with interesting spreads such as Earl Grey Creme ($3.50) and Black Sesame ($3.50).
 These artisanal sandwiches and drinks have earned the stall much media attention and become a crowd-favourite amongst the working population in the CBD.